Transgender people have sex in many different ways. This means there are lots of different ways for them and their partners to practice safer sex!

 If you’re touching or penetrating with fingers, you can use gloves.
 For a big clit enlarged by testosterone (a neophallus), you can make a barrier for oral sex by cutting off the fingers, cutting up the side without the thumb, and sliding the thumb over it.

 Cleaning any sex toys you use often and storing them can help prevent STIs and make your toys last longer.
 Avoiding sharing toys can also lower your risk for STIs.
 You can also use condoms or dental dams with toys or sterilize toys between partners.

 How transgender people can prevent pregnancy

 To get pregnant, a body needs to have a uterus.
-This is where a fetus develops in the body.
-A transgender person with a uterus can get pregnant, even if they’re taking testosterone.
-Even if someone isn’t bleeding monthly, they may still have a chance of pregnancy.
+This is where a fetus can develop in the body.
+A transgender person with a uterus can get pregnant.
+The risk is less if someone’s taking testosterone, but it’s possible.
+Even if someone isn’t bleeding monthly, they may still have a chance for pregnancy.

 There are many options for birth control that don’t use estrogen: